TheOdinProject/curriculum/nodeJS/testing_express/testing_routes_and_controllers.md

 <div class="lesson-content__panel" markdown="1">

 1. Make sure that you read through the [SuperTest docs](https://github.com/visionmedia/supertest)
-2. SuperTest actually pulls from another related project called SuperAgent.
+1. SuperTest actually pulls from another related project called SuperAgent.
 Any method that you can call in SuperAgent you can also call from SuperTest, so you'll need to take a look through the [SuperAgent docs](https://ladjs.github.io/superagent/) as well.

 </div>

-### Knowledge checks
+### Knowledge check

 The following questions are an opportunity to reflect on key topics in this lesson.
 If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.